 To meet these requirements, EPA developed the Endocrine Disruptor Screening Program (EDSP), which uses a tiered approach to determine whether a substance may have an effect in humans that is similar to an effect produced by naturally occurring estrogen, androgen, or thyroid hormones.
-The core elements of the EDSP consist of; Setting priorities for chemicals to be screened and tested, Tier 1 Screening using 11 in vitro and in vivo (mammalian and non-mammalian) validated assays, Tier 2 Testing (assays still under review) designed to encompass critical life stages and processes over a broad range of doses administered by a relevant route of exposure, and Hazard Assessment using both Tier 1 Screening and Tier 2 Testing data along with OSRI to characterize hazard.
-OSRI can also be used to provide EPA with relevant data to determine the need for further screening (Tier 1) and/or testing (Tier 2).
+The core elements of the EDSP consist of: setting priorities for chemicals to be screened and tested, Tier 1 Screening using 11 in vitro and in vivo (mammalian and non-mammalian) validated assays, Tier 2 Testing (assays still under review) designed to encompass critical life stages and processes over a broad range of doses administered by a relevant route of exposure, and Hazard Assessment using both Tier 1 Screening and Tier 2 Testing data along with OSRI to characterize hazard.
+OSRI can also be used to provide EPA with relevant data to assess the need for further screening (Tier 1) and/or testing (Tier 2).
 At this time, the first list of chemicals identified and mandated by EPA have been screened in Tier 1 assays, and the data currently are being evaluated by the agency.
-EPA has identified a second list of chemicals for Tier 1 screening with registrants currently anticipating the receipt of test orders.
+EPA has identified a second list of chemicals for Tier 1 Screening, with registrants currently anticipating the receipt of test orders.

 ToxStrategies professionals have the scientific expertise to address endocrine disruption issues which include study design to address the role of endocrine disruption in the development of specific tumors, assay validation to assess endocrine disruption, and scientific oversight in which more than 20 test substances were screened using Tier 1 assays.
-ToxStrategies professionals also have extensive industry and regulatory experience to assist clients with all aspects of EDSP which include:
+ToxStrategies professionals also have extensive industry and regulatory experience to assist clients with all aspects of EDSP, including: